A Survey of Deep Learning for Complex Speech Spectrograms: Training Strategies and Loss Functions

 \section{Training Strategies and Loss Functions}

-When DNNs are used to solve problems related to complex spectrograms, the main goal is to estimate the target complex spectrograms from the input.
+For real-time speech applications such as hearing aids and telecommunication systems, low latency is essential.
+Conventional spectrogram-based methods often require long window length in STFT calculation for better performance, but at the cost of additional algorithm latency.
+To address this, approaches such as asymmetric windowing and future-frame prediction have been explored.
+In addition, when DNNs are used to solve problems related to complex spectrograms, the main goal is to estimate the target complex spectrograms from the input.
 The estimation approaches vary, and a range of different training strategies have been employed.
 These strategies can generally be categorized into direct estimation (mapping) and indirect estimation (masking).
-Furthermore, loss functions are used to measure how closely the algorithm's output matches the target.
-Given that complex spectrograms can be represented in various coordinate systems, multiple loss functions have been explored.
-The first subsection below will provide an overview of the training strategies employed in complex spectrogram-related works.
-The second subsection will summarize the loss functions utilized for learning complex spectrogram-related targets.
+Finally, loss functions are employed to measure how closely the algorithm’s output matches the target.
+Since complex spectrograms can be represented in various coordinate systems, multiple loss functions have been proposed and studied.
+The first subsection will summarize the low-latency techniques that enable practical deployment.
+The second subsection below will provide an overview of the training strategies employed in complex spectrogram-related works.
+The third subsection will discuss the loss functions utilized for learning complex spectrogram-related targets.